 According to a morning show which featured Dinosaurs Island, some of the dinosaur statues were imported from China and some were made here in the Philippines.
 These are made out of plastic and their sharp-looking teeth are made out of rubber which is safe for children to touch.
 You can even ride some of them in the theme park’s entrance.

 In the middle of the park, you’ll see a small museum with dinosaur fossil replicas plus some paintings depicting paleontologists looking for fossils and paintings of the meteor shower theory that caused the extinction of the dinosaurs.
-I believe that this museum was strategically placed here so that visitors can rest a bit before exploring the second half of the theme park.
+It’s a good spot to rest a bit before exploring the second half of the theme park.
 The place has a good shade and has plenty of log chairs.

-What’s nice about this park is the number of old and large trees entangled by vines which gives it that jungle look.
-There’s even one very large tree arching down as if it was hit by a hurricane then tumbled.
-Some people who are more afraid of the sun than of the dinosaurs won’t feel that bad because most parts of the park are shaded by large trees.
-With everything green, the air is fresh and the sweet sound of birds chirping — exploring this prehistoric-themed park was really a pleasurable experience for our whole family.
+This park has a good number of old and large trees which are entangled by vines.
+They give it a mysterious deep jungle look.
+The large uprooted tree looked like it was hit by a big dinosaur.
+Visitors who are more afraid of the sun compared to the dinosaurs won’t feel that bad because most parts of the park are shaded by large trees.
+With everything green, the air is fresh and the sweet sound of birds chirping — exploring this prehistoric-themed park was a pleasurable experience for our whole family.

-The walking dinosaurs used here are same exact dinosaurs doing the dance in the Dino World of Fun.
-This Dinosaur Island Jungle Safari is just beside the Dino World of Fun which makes it easy for the dinosaurs to quickly transfer and work as safari scare agents as a part time job.
-The size of the dinosaurs here can be compared to velociraptors which lets you experience that Jurassic Park raptor chase moment.
+The walking dinosaurs used here are the same exact dinosaurs doing the dance in the Dino World of Fun.
+This Dinosaur Island Jungle Safari is just beside the Dino World of Fun which makes it easy for the dinosaurs to quickly transfer and work as safari scare agents.

 Safari Ride: P100.00

 7D Super Screen: P100.00

 Wonders of the World: P100.00